PeppyHare/r/content/notes/research/warpxm-101.md

 # Debugging

-Debugging is an inevitable fact of life when it comes to numerical codes (or any software for that matter).
-There are many different methods for debugging both C++ and Python projects, and the methods you choose mostly come down to what is most comfortable to your own development process.
+Debugging is an inevitable fact of life when it comes to developing numerical codes (or any other software!).
+There are many different methods for debugging both C++ and Python projects, and the best method to choose is generally whichever is most comfortable to your own development process.
 Here are some methods I have been using to debug WARPXM simulations:

 ## Excessive stdout